celo-org/docs/blog/07-01-23-how-to-build-car-marketplace-dapp-with-react/how-to-build-car-marketplace-dapp-with-react.md

 ## The HTML part of the Dapp
 In the next step of the tutorial, you will begin building the foundation of your decentralized application (DApp) using HTML.

 First off, you would add the following folder name `assets2` to the public folder.
-This has some CSS properties and images that you would be using to enable you build your dapp swiftly. ([Download it here](https://github.com/dahnny/CeloDealer/tree/main/public/assets2))
+This has some CSS properties and images that would be used to enable you to build your dapp swiftly. ([Download it here](https://github.com/dahnny/CeloDealer/tree/main/public/assets2))

 Open the index.html file located in the public folder of your project, and let's begin.